 Veggie Curry: Spiced to Ignite Your Digestive Fires and Soothe Your Soul

-/ Marcia & MB GL AdminsIndian food is my ultimate comfort food.
+/ GL AdminsIndian food is my ultimate comfort food.
 The warming spices ignite digestive fires, soothe the soul, and contribute to holistic balance during colder weather.
 While I’ve always loved Indian food, I haven’t always been confident in the bold use of spices and complex flavor profiles that create my favorite dishes.
 I found that, with some practice, it’s actually quite easy to create these dishes at home.

 If you have not prepared Indian food, this vibrantly yellow curry is a great place to start.
 If you have trouble sourcing the curry powder, garam masala, or hing, try looking online, at a natural-food market, or at an Indian market.
 Once you have these spices on hand, you can use them in varying combinations to prepare a variety of Indian dishes in addition to various curries including biryani, korma, and vindaloo.